Don't Be Afraid of the Dark (1973 film): Production

+Principal photography of Don't Be Afraid of the Dark began in mid-August 1973.

+The actors portraying the creatures in the film—Felix Silla, Tamara De Treaux and Patty Maloney—were all performers with dwarfism.
+In order to achieve the illusion of the creatures being significantly smaller than humans, the three actors were filmed performing deliberately oversized sets.
+The masks worn by Silla, De Traux, and Maloney were moulded from alginate and plaster and then airbrushed with paint.

+Exterior shots were filmed at the Piru Mansion in Piru, California.

 Release

+Don't Be Afraid of the Dark premiered on ABC as a Movie of the Week on October 10, 1973.

 Home media

-Don't Be Afraid of the Dark was released on VHS through USA Home Video in the 1980s.
+Don't Be Afraid of the Dark was released on VHS through USA Home Video in 1985.
 It was released on DVD on August 18, 2009, by Warner Archive burn-on-demand service.
 This release went out of print the following year, but was remastered and re-released again on August 24, 2011.
 This newly restored release of the film was timed to release with the theatrical release of the remake two days later.
 In 2019, it was given a 4K remaster and released on Blu-ray by Warner Archive.

+In January 2026, Iconoscope and Vinegar Syndrome released the film on 4K UHD Blu-ray, licensed from Warner Bros.